Operation Shufly: Operations

 On 1 February 1964 HMM-364 relieved HMM-361 as the Shufly squadron.
 On its arrival the squadron began training Republic of Vietnam Air Force (RVNAF) crews to operate the UH-34 in preparation for forming their own squadrons.
 On 14 April a squadron UH-34D was shot down on a medevac mission 40 mi west of Danang near the Laos border, the crew was rescued and the helicopter was destroyed.
 On 18 April the squadron supported Operation Lam Son 115 an ARVN attack in the A Sầu Valley.
 From 27 April to 25 May the squadron supported Operation Quyet Thang 202 another ARVN attack on the VC stronghold at Đỗ Xá.
 On 28 April a squadron UH-34 got caught in the rotor wash of another helicopter and crashed into a canal at Quảng Ngãi, the crew escaped but the helicopter was a total loss.
 On 30 April a squadron UH-34 was shot down while evacuating an ARVN patrol 42 mi west of Danang with no losses.
 On 13 June a squadron UH-34 on a resupply mission from Khe Sanh to Tiger Tooth Mountain (Dong Voi Mẹp) (16.768°N 106.713°E) was caught in downdrafts and crashed, all crewmen were rescued but the helicopter was destroyed.
-On 16 June the squadron ceased operations and began preparing its UH-34Ds for handover to the RVNAF with the handover taking place on 19 June.
+On 16 June the squadron ceased operations and began preparing its UH-34Ds for handover to the RVNAF with the handover taking place on 19 June and the helicopters were used to form the 217th Helicopter Squadron.
 By the end of June the squadron had been flown back to Okinawa and their role had been assumed by HMM-162.

 In mid-June 1964 HMM-162 came ashore from USS Valley Forge to replace HMM-364 as the Shufly squadron, with the formal handover on 19 June.
 The squadron supported the U.S. and South Vietnamese forces engaged in the Battle of Nam Dong from 5–6 July.
 On 18 July the squadron evacuated the Marine team on Tiger Tooth Mountain (Dong Voi Mẹp) to Khe Sanh.
 On 30 August a squadron UH-34D hit trees on a small high elevation landing zone and crash-landed the crew was rescued and the helicopter stripped and destroyed.
 On 4 September the squadron supported Operation Chinh Bien an ARVN 2nd Division assault in Quảng Nam Province.
 On 21 September the squadron flew to Nha Trang to escape Typhoon Tilda, returning on 23 September.
 During this deployment the squadron had conducted approximately 6,600 sorties for a total of slightly over 4,400 flight hours, losing two UH-34Ds.